ZheqingLiii/Recommendation_System/README.md

-# recommendation_system_proj
+# Recommendation System

-final project in web information management course
+A movie recommendation system based on user ratings written in python